 traditional — think Royal

-names like William (Wills), Henry, Rupert, etc. for boys, Catherine, Elizabeth, etc. for girls, OR more unusual, quite eccentric names — Rafferty, Rollo, Crispin, Finnbar, Tarquin, Arabella, Pandora, Binky (yep), Cressida, etc., that sound like something straight out of Arthurian legend or Shakespeare.
-The last name will always
+names like William (Wills), Henry, Rupert for boys, and Catherine, Elizabeth, Victoria for girls, OR more unusual, quite eccentric names like Rafferty, Rollo, Crispin, Finnbar, Tarquin, Arabella, Pandora, Binky (yep), Cressida etc that sound like something straight out of Arthurian legend or Shakespeare.
+The surname will always

 , etc. Essentially, an English girl called something like "Araminta Fortescue-Thompson" probably has a flat on Sloane Square, does a bit of light PR as a "job", spends most of her time shopping on the King's Road, and has a family that owns half of Yorkshire.